hatimeria/HatimeriaExtJSBundle/Resources/doc/index.rst

-DirectBundle
+ExtJSBundle
 ============

-DirectBundle is an implementation of ExtDirect specification to Symfony2 framework.
+ExtJSBundle is an implementation of ExtDirect specification to Symfony2 framework.

 Installing
 ----------

-The best way to install DirectBundle into your project is add it as a git submodule.
+The best way to install ExtJSBundle into your project is add it as a git submodule.
 To do it, in the terminal, go to your main  Symfony2 application directory (e.g. /home/htdocs/symfony-sandbox or c:\\wamp\\www\\symfony-sandbox) and run:

 ::

-    # add DirectBundle as a git submodule into your project
+    # add ExtJSBundle as a git submodule into your project
-    $ git submodule add git://github.com/oaugustus/DirectBundle.git src/Neton/DirectBundle
+    $ git submodule add git://github.com/hatimeria/ExtJSBundle.git vendor/Hatimeria/ExtJSBundle

-Register the Neton namespace into your autoloader
+Register the Hatimeria namespace into your autoloader
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::